Cuca’s Picks: BALI

 Nusa Dua

 Copied by many but created and mastered by Kayuputi, this place serves the best luxury brunch in Bali hands down, and has been doing it perfectly for years.
 This elegant beachfront restaurant has a stellar culinary team and brilliant service to gently guide you through the endless table side offerings.
-The price of IDR 1,100,000 is a steal for what you get!
+The priced at IDR 1,100,000 is a steal for what you get!

 What to order: Saturday Brunch 11am – 3pm.